The topology of the space of J-holomorphic maps to CP^2: Introduction

 The purpose of this paper is to generalize the above theorem to higher genus $J$-holomorphic curves in $\p$.
 Specifically, we prove the following theorem.

 \begin{theorem} Let $J$ be any compatible almost complex structure on $\p$.
 The inclusion map induces a surjection on homology groups $H_i$ for $i \leq (d-g-1)/3$. \end{theorem}

+Here the symbol $\Hol(\Sigma_g, \cdot)$ denotes the space of all maps from $\Sigma_g$ which are holomorphic for some complex structure on $\Sigma_g$.
+In Remark \ref{oneJ}, we note that this theorem can be strengthened to show that there are complex structures $j$ on $\Sigma_g$ such that $\Hol_d^*((\Sigma_g,j),(\p,J)) \m \Map_d^*(\Sigma_g,\p)$ is a homology surjection in range.
+However, our methods do not suffice to establish this strengthened result for all complex structures on $\Sigma_g$.

-Here the symbol $Hol(\Sigma_g, \cdot)$ denotes the space of all maps from $\Sigma_g$ which are holomorphic for some complex structure on $\Sigma_g$.
-These result are a generalization of Segal's theorem in \cite{Se} in the sense that general almost complex structures are considered, but also are a weakening of Segal's theorem in the sense that homology isomorphism is replaced by homology surjection.
-The range of dimensions is also worse than that of Segal and we need to allow all complex structures on the domain whereas Segal's result is true for any fixed complex structure on the domain.
+These results are a generalization of Segal's theorem in \cite{Se} in the sense that general almost complex structures on the range are considered, but also are a weakening of Segal's theorem in the sense that homology isomorphism is replaced by homology surjection.
+The range of dimensions is also worse than that of Segal and we only consider very special complex structures on the domain whereas Segal's result is true for any fixed complex structure on the domain.

 Segal's proof involves first noting that all holomorphic maps between $\Sigma_g$ and $\C P^m$ are algebraic.
 Then he relates spaces of polynomials to configuration spaces of labeled particles which can be compared to mapping spaces via scanning maps in a manner similar to \cite{Se3}, \cite{Mc1} and \cite{K3}.
 However, for general almost complex structures, it is completely unclear how to produce a configuration space model for $J$-holomorphic mapping spaces.